Driving and rest time regulations

 Regular weekly rest time is 45 consecutive hours.

-You are exempt from the driving & rest period rules if the vehicle weighs less than 3500 kg.
+Exemption from the driving and rest time rules applies if the vehicle weighs less than 3500 kg.

-In addition, there are a number of exceptions where you are exempt if, for example, you are repairing a road, driving roadside assistance or salting (winter driving).
+In addition, there are a number of exceptions, for example, if you are repairing a road, providing roadside assistance, or salting (winter driving).

 See exceptions: https://tachografservice.dk/vaerktoejskassen/undtagelser-til-koere-hviletidsreglerne/